This guide was updated on February 8, 2023

 While one publisher might embrace password sharing as an opportunity to grow its audience and expose its content to more prospective subscribers, another might reach the conclusion that it significantly hurts revenue.
 Factors such as the nature of content, audience size, business model, subscription price point, technology capabilities and even cash flow are key variables in this determination.

-Publishers should also take care to make their own determinations about the importance of password sharing based on their specific businesses and needs, rather than relying on paywall technology and analytics providers, journalists and other parties to make it for them.
-Common arguments for turning a blind eye to password sharing often include:
+Publishers should also take care to make their own determinations about the importance of password sharing based on their specific businesses and needs, rather than relying on external parties to make it for them.
+Common reasons for turning a blind eye to password sharing often include:

 - Users with shared passwords are unlikely to pay for a subscription anyway.